JoaquinGF74/Portfolio/Projects.md

 - **Data Collection:** Imported sales data and prepared it analysis in Tableu.
 - **Data Cleaning & Transformation:** Processed a cleaned dataset, connecting multiple tables from the Data Source.
 - **Visualization & Analysis:** Built an interactive dahsboard that analyzes profitability across the country, trends, and product-revenue.
-- **Insights Extraction:** Identified seasonal patterns, market expansion areas, and areas to grwo revenue.
+- **Insights Extraction:** Identified seasonal patterns, market expansion areas, and areas to grow revenue.

 **Technologies:** `Excel`, `Tableau`